 Analysis & Results

-We rank tents based on five different metrics including comfort, weight and packed size, weather resistance, ease of setup, and durability.
+We rank tents based on five metrics: comfort, weight and packed size, weather resistance, ease of setup, and durability.
 Our comparative results below outline the top performers in each metric.

 VALUE

-Good, lightweight backpacking tents are expensive, but that doesn’t mean some of them aren’t a great value.
-When we do our testing, we are careful to note products that outperform what they cost.
-This could mean both low-priced items that get the job done just as well if not better than the more expensive competition, as well as pricier tents that are just smashing it out of the park.
+Good, lightweight backpacking tents are expensive, but that doesn’t mean there aren’t great budget buys out there.
+When we do our testing, we are careful to note products that outperform their cost.
+This could mean both low-priced items that get the job done just as well, if not better than the more expensive competition, and pricier tents that just smash it out of the park.

-The REI Half Dome SL 2+ is one of the highest-value backpacking tents around.
-Its spacious floor dimensions and headroom make it one of the more comfortable options while also logging reliable weather resistance and sporting thick, durable fabrics.
-The REI Trailmade 2 is on the heavier side, but the price is right and it’s super easy to set up.
+The REI Half Dome 2 Plus and REI Trailmade 2 are two of the highest-value backpacking tents around.
+The Half Dome Plus’ spacious floor dimensions and headroom make it one of the more comfortable options.
+It also logs reliable weather resistance and sports thick, durable fabrics.
+It is definitely on the heavy side, though.
+The REI Trailmade 2 features a simpler design, but the price is right, and it’s super easy to set up.
+Some of our CleverHiker staff have been rocking their Half Dome for 10 years.
+It’s pretty good value, eh?

 COMFORT

-The REI Half Dome SL 2+ has comfort features that make it a great option for two people who want to spread out on a long weekend adventure.
-Its generous 56-inch width means that you don’t have to worry about rubbing shoulders with your hiking partner if you both want to sit up at the same time.
+The REI Half Dome 2 Plus’ comfort features make it a great option for two people who want to spread out on a long weekend adventure.
+Its generous 56-inch width means you don’t have to worry about rubbing shoulders with your hiking partner, driving each other crazy while waiting out long rain storms.
 The impressive peak height and large double doors also add to the livability of this model.

-Not far behind, the NEMO Hornet OSMO 3 is another great option for the space-needy backpacker.
-Though it tapers from head to foot, it is wide enough all around that two people will have plenty of space.
-Its white mesh is also a nice feature that adds a little bit of privacy at camp, even if the fly is off or tied back, and the large storage pocket at the head means that you can store even large items off the floor but keep them close at hand.
+Not far behind, the NEMO Hornet OSMO 3 is another excellent option for the space-needy backpacker.
+Though it tapers from head to foot, it is wide enough for two people to have plenty of space.
+Its white mesh is also a nice feature that adds a little bit of privacy at camp, even if the fly is off or tied back, and the large storage pocket at the head means that you can store larger items off the floor while keeping them close at hand.

 WEIGHT & PACKED SIZE

 With no stakes or poles, the Zpacks Duplex Classic takes the top spot in this metric.
-Since it’s non-freestanding, it uses a standard pair of trekking poles that you are likely already carrying to create the structure it requires to pitch.
-(And even including the weight of a pair of typical poles, it is still a lighter package than almost all of the freestanding tents).
-The two other non-freestanding options – the Six Moon Designs Lunar Duo and Durston X-Mid – are both quite a bit heavier (though much less expensive), but are still a very comfortable two-ish pounds.
+Since it’s non-freestanding, it uses a standard pair of trekking poles you are likely already carrying to create the structure it requires to pitch.
+Even including the weight of a pair of typical poles, it is still a lighter package than almost all freestanding tents.
+It also helps that it’s made from incredibly lightweight Dyneema Composite Fabric.
+Just don’t forget your poles, that would be rough.

 WEATHER RESISTANCE

-The SlingFin Portal 2 is designed for inclement weather.
-We love the guylines inside the tent that let us tension it properly for added wind resistance.
+The SlingFin Portal 2 is specifically designed for inclement weather.
+We love that the guylines inside the tent let us tension it properly for added wind resistance.
 It also comes with ample stakes and additional external guylines.
-The fly runs low to the ground and the kickstand vents at the doors are reasonably effective at dispersing condensation.
+The fly runs low to the ground, and the door kickstand vents are reasonably effective at dispersing condensation.

-The REI Half Dome SL 2+ also has effective fly vents.
-It earns its stripes in this metric for its high bathtub floor, which limits splashback in heavy rain, and its 30D fly and large vestibules, which keep gear protected.
+The REI Half Dome 2 Plus also has effective fly vents.
+It earns its stripes in this metric for its high bathtub floor, which limits splashback in heavy rain, and its 40D fly and large vestibules, which keep gear protected.
 Though its more basic pole structure makes it slightly less stable than the Half Dome, the REI Trailmade 2 otherwise benefits from the same features.

-The NEMO Dagger OSMO 2 has a unique trapezoidal vestibule geometry that significantly limits how much it can flap in the wind and also increases the usable storage pace.
-Though the higher cut at the ends of the fly leaves the main tent body exposed a little more than other models, we never experienced problematic seepage.
-The proprietary fabric also sags less than its other nylon counterparts, which is a huge upgrade.
+The NEMO Dagger OSMO 2 has a unique trapezoidal vestibule geometry that significantly limits how much it can flap in the wind and increases usable storage space.
+Though the cut at the ends of the fly leaves the main tent body exposed a little more than other models, NEMO has improved it over past versions.
+The proprietary OSMO fabric also sags less than its other nylon counterparts, which is a huge upgrade.

 EASE OF SETUP

-The hubbed pole designs of the Slingfin Portal 2, NEMO Dagger OSMO 2, and Sea to Summit Telos TR2 make it a breeze to shake the pole segments into place in a matter of seconds.
-We also appreciate the color-coded poles and segments of the Dagger OSMO 2 and Big Agnes Copper Spur HV UL2, which makes it easy to orient everything correctly.
+The hubbed pole designs of the Slingfin Portal 2, NEMO Dagger OSMO 2, MSR Hubba Hubba LT 2, Big Agnes Copper Spur UL2 and Sea to Summit Telos TR2 make it a breeze to shake the pole segments into place in a matter of seconds.
+We also appreciate the color-coded poles and segments of the Dagger OSMO 2 and Big Agnes Copper Spur HV UL2, which make it easy to orient everything correctly.
+MSR and NEMO implemented clipless attachment points that are more durable and faster to employ than traditional clips.

 DURABILITY